bitblit/DockMe/README.md

 Same as bitblit-circleci-node-8.11-java-10.0.1, but includes Python 3.5 (Yeah, this is an error for the moment) and the AWS elastic beanstalk cli.

+### bitblit-php-7.3.3-apache-gd-ffmpg-mysql

+This image was originally for Adomni - sets up a LAMP server (Linux/Apache/Mysql/Php) with built in support for GD (the graphics library), ffmpg (for video manipulation) and mysql.

+### bitblit-php-7.3-swoole-4.2.9-composer

+This image also originally built for Adomni (edge) and has php with swoole (the API serving library) and composer support built in.